 - South of CR 335, the existing intersections at CR 329, CR 332, and FM 2933 would be replaced.
-Access to an equestrian facility and residence west of the freeway alignment would be provided by driveways west of the southbound frontage.
+Access to an equestrian facility and residence west of the freeway alignment would be provided by driveways along the southbound frontage road.
 Direct access to these areas would no longer be provided from CR 332 and FM 2933.
 A new access to FM 2933 would be provided along the proposed northbound frontage road.
-Existing Peacock Trail and Dave Brown Road would be removed south of the intersections of CR 329, CR 332, and FM 2933. - A new grade-separated interchange at FM 1827 with U-turns would be built replacing the existing intersection at existing US 380 and FM 1827.
-Access to the business south of the new intersection, would be provided from the proposed eastbound frontage road with construction of a cul-de-sac with driveways.
-In other areas where the proposed freeway mainlanes make use of existing US 380, driveway access would be maintained to the businesses north and south of the proposed ROW.
+Existing Peacock Trail and Dave Brown Road would be removed south of the intersections of CR 329, CR 332, and FM 2933. - The existing intersection of US 380 and FM 1827 would be replaced, making FM 1827 accessible only from the westbound frontage road via right-in/right-out only turns.
+Access to the businesses south of the new FM 1827 intersection would be provided from the proposed eastbound frontage road with construction of a cul-de-sac providing driveway access.
+In other areas where the proposed freeway mainlanes make use of existing US 380, driveway access would be maintained to the businesses north and south of the proposed ROW. - Three high-speed direct connectors would be built (1) from the proposed US 380 eastbound lanes to the Spur 399 Extension southbound lanes, (2) from the proposed US 380 westbound lanes to the Spur 399 Extension southbound lanes, and (3) from the Spur 399 Extension northbound lanes to the proposed US 380 westbound lanes.
+Local access would be provided from frontage roads along both new US 380 and the Spur 399 Extension.
+The frontage roads would join forming a "box" just east of the existing FM 1827 intersection.